nikoheikkila/nikoheikkila.fi/content/blog/bringing-back-the-technical-excellence/index.md

 > In software, legacy code is a code that runs in production.

 Don't you love the defeatist attitude of this quote?
 You might have stumbled upon it on many occasions.
-But, sadly, it is not too far from the truth.
+But, sadly, it is not too far from the _truth_.

 There are many definitions for legacy code.
 I've settled to define it as the code we are afraid to change, yet we need to.
 The code whose developer experience converges asymptotically to zero over time.